 The Town will maintain a regular program of beach grass planting to protect and repair the dune.
-The Beach Management Committee is responsible for coordinating a volunteer beach grass planting day each spring in order to ensure that annual planting of beach grass occurs.
+The Beach Management Committee is responsible for coordinating a volunteer beach grass planting day each spring, targeted for prior to April 1st, in order to ensure that annual planting of beach grass occurs.
 Since 2006, the Beach Management Committee has coordinated nearly 100 volunteers in the planting of 15,000 beach grass plants each year.